There are a lot of property investment books out there full of advice.

 Note: The problem is some books on property investment are good, some are outdated, many give advice that doesn’t work for property investment in Australia, and some give downright bad advice.

 So today I’d like to share 10 property investment books that have helped me in my journey, starting out as a novice investor to becoming one of the directors of Metropole – Australia’s most trusted firm of property strategists.

-I have been lucky to have been mentored by Michael Yardney, Australia’s leading expert in wealth creation through property so don’t be surprised if his books feature highly in this list.
+I have been lucky to have been mentored by Michael Yardney, Australia’s leading expert in wealth creation through the property so don’t be surprised if his books feature highly in this list.

-And yes, I’m now his business partner, and some may say I’m biased, but as I compiled this list of “must-read” books of real estate investing there was no way his books couldn’t make it on this list.
+And yes, I’m now his business partner, and some may say I’m biased, but as I compiled this list of “must-read” books on real estate investing there was no way his books couldn’t make it on this list.

-So whether you a beginner or an already experienced property investor, these books are a great way to learn.
+So whether you are a beginner or an already experienced property investor, these books are a great way to learn.

 Let’s get to it…

 There is now a new fully updated 16th Anniversary edition of this book which has become a property investment classic and is on the bookshelf of almost every successful Australian property investor.